Azel4231/clojure-quotes/generated.md

 - "Java programmers and OO programmers have been kicking SQL.
 'It requires ObjectRelationalMapping, and that's like a problem with SQL'.
 No!
 It's a problem with objects." - Rich Hickey
 [https://youtu.be/VSdnJDO-xdg?t=2263](https://youtu.be/VSdnJDO-xdg?t=2263)
 - "Objects are not the way the world works.
 Nothing in the world works that way.
-People don't hand their strings out to other people to start yanking on them. 'so that's how we're gonna have a soccer team: we're gonna have a reference to somebody else.
+People don't hand their strings out to other people to start yanking on them.
+So that's how we're gonna have a soccer team: we're gonna have a reference to somebody else.
 You call pass to me.
-And we build this big spaghetti nightmare.'.
+And we build this big spaghetti nightmare.
 This is completely not the way the world works.
 This is not how physics works.
 We say objects are a way to model the real world?
 It's not at all.
 It's a complete programming fabrication.
 It's not very realistic.
 It's not a good fit for almost anything." - Rich Hickey
 [https://youtu.be/VSdnJDO-xdg?t=2274](https://youtu.be/VSdnJDO-xdg?t=2274)
 - "How many times did I say 'immutability' in this talk?
 Immutability rocks.
 One of the things that are very interesting about that is: you cannot correctly represent change without immutability.
 It's a profound idea.
 It's not my idea.
 It's just an essential characteristic of the universe.
 But it really needs to be recognized in our architectures." - Rich Hickey
 [https://www.infoq.com/presentations/The-Design-of-Datomic](https://www.infoq.com/presentations/The-Design-of-Datomic) (53:40)